superpikar/onsenui-vue-router-pwa/README.md

 1. This project is based on [onsenui-vue-pwa webpack template](https://github.com/OnsenUI/vue-pwa-webpack)
 2. Since I dont need PWA at the moment, so I remove all the script related to PWA in `index.html`.
 If you want to use PWA, just rename `index-serviceworker.html` to `index.html`
 3. Since I need to access the page via URL in the browser, so instead of using Onsen ui `<v-ons-navigator>` system, I use [vue-router](https://router.vuejs.org/en/) to meet my requirement.
-4. I separate `html` and `scss` in `*.vue` for my convenience, following [Ionic2 project structure](https://www.joshmorony.com/ionic-2-first-look-series-your-first-ionic-2-app-explained/).
-However if you prefer the vue way, you can switch to [vue project structure](https://github.com/vuejs-templates/webpack/tree/master/template/src).
+4. For some pages and components I split the `html` and `scss` in `*.vue` into  separate file for my convenience, following [Ionic2 project structure](https://www.joshmorony.com/ionic-2-first-look-series-your-first-ionic-2-app-explained/).
+However if you prefer the vue way, you can use common [vue project structure](https://github.com/vuejs-templates/webpack/tree/master/template/src).
 5. Use `eslint-airbnb`, thus every line of code should follow [airbnb javascript style guide](http://airbnb.io/javascript/)
 6. Additional rules was added to eslintrc.js as follows :
     - `'no-console': 0`,        // allow console.log